Previously I showed a

 The L3 language has dynamically scoped parameters and primitive

-continuations, but doesn’t yet have dynamic-wind
+continuations, but doesn’t yet have dynamic-wind or

 full continuations.

-The usual implementation of dynamic-wind
+The usual implementation of dynamic-wind can’t use

 parameters because parameters haven’t been implemented yet --

-they’re usually implemented on top of dynamic-wind
+they’re usually implemented on top of dynamic-wind.

 But with L3 I have parameters already.